Technically yes, bearded dragon poop is good fertilizer, but it is not recommended here’s why…

 Some of the best substrates for composting include leaf litter, wood chips, and shredded bark.
 Shredded newspaper, eggboxes, reptile safe soil are also good for composting.

 The best all rounder is Coconut fibre also called coco coir, its made from the fibrous husks of coconuts and is an excellent substrate for composting.
-It’s absorbent, so it helps keep your compost pile moist, and it’s also aerated, so it helps keep your compost pile from getting too dense. `
+It’s absorbent, so it helps keep your compost pile moist, and it’s also aerated, so it helps keep your compost pile from getting too dense. `If you’d like to find out more about the best substrates for bearded dragons, click here.

 Ultimately always use the correct substate based on the type of reptile you have, that is best suited for the health and wellbeing first and foremost.